Topological susceptibility in finite temperature QCD with physical $(u/d, s, c)$ domain-wall quarks: Introduction

 The outline of this paper is as follows.
 In Section \ref{section:HMC}, we give a description of our HMC simulation with $N_f=2+1+1$ domain-wall quarks at the physical point, including the actions, the algorithms, the gauge ensembles, the quark propagators, and the residual masses.
 In Section \ref{section:chit}, we describe our measurements of the topological susceptibility for our gauge ensembles, and the extrapolation to the continuum limit.
 In Section \ref{section:volume}, we investigate the volume dependence of the topological susceptibility, by comparing the results between two spatial volumes $ \sim (4~\fm)^3 $ and $ \sim (2~\fm)^3 $, for $ T \sim 190-510$~MeV.
 In Section \ref{section:compare_overlap_clover}, we compare the topological charge/susceptibility of two different definitions: the index of the overlap Dirac operator versus the clover charge in the Wilson flow.
 In Section \ref{section:reweighting}, we give a detailed discussion on the reweighting method for domain-wall fermion.
+In Section \ref{section:compare_chit}, we survey the continuum extrapolated topological susceptibility in recent lattice studies with $N_f=2+1(+1)$ dynamical fermions at/near the physical point, and discuss their discrepancies.
 In Section \ref{section:summary}, we conclude with some remarks.
+In Appendix A, we present our results of renormalized chiral condensate for $T \simeq 131 - 516 $~MeV.